WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/23_Isaiah/Isa_65.md

 Before they call I will answer; while they are yet speaking I will hear.

 ###### 25
 The wolf and the lamb shall graze together; the lion shall eat straw like the ox, and dust shall be the serpent's food.
-They shall not hurt or destroy in all my holy mountain," says the LORD. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+They shall not hurt or destroy in all my holy mountain," says the LORD.

 ***